 Programs Benefits

-• Numerous books and classroom materials.
+- Numerous books and classroom materials.

-• Access to online lectures.
+- Access to online lectures.

-• 20 free WA OSPI clock hours.
+- 20 free WA OSPI clock hours.

-• Two continued professional education credits from Boise State University.
+- Two continued professional education credits from Boise State University.

-The seminar is offered to K-12 educators free of charge thanks to a generous grant from the Freeman Foundation to the National Consortium for Teaching about Asia (NCTA), and it is sponsored by the University of Washington’s East Asia Resource Center in partnership with Boise State University.
+The seminar was offered to K-12 educators free of charge thanks to a generous grant from the Freeman Foundation to the National Consortium for Teaching about Asia (NCTA), and it is sponsored by the University of Washington’s East Asia Resource Center in partnership with Boise State University.